Androp0v/TestAppPower/README.md

 ## Limitations

-Since without root privileges only the energy of the threads from the same process can be measured, APIs that trigger work on a kernel thread (ie system calls) won't be accounted for in the power metrics.
+Since without root privileges only the energy of the threads from the same process can be measured, APIs that trigger work on a kernel thread (ie system calls) won't be accounted for in the power metrics of the app.

 ## Compatibility